tengjieksee/VLLM-Agent-For-Interior-Design/README.md

 ### 🔌 Model Context Protocol (MCP) Servers with FastMCP

 Agentic tools are exposed via **Model Context Protocol (MCP)** servers implemented using **FastMCP**.
-This allows tools (retrieval, image generation, memory, etc.) to be dynamically discovered and invoked by agents in a standardized way, ensuring clean separation between reasoning and execution while making the system easy to extend.
+This allows tools (e.g. retrieval, memory, etc.) to be dynamically discovered and invoked by agents in a standardized way, ensuring clean separation between reasoning and execution while making the system easy to extend.

 ---

 ### 📚 Retrieval Augmented Generation (RAG) with Pinecone

-The assistant uses **Pinecone** as a vector database to support **semantic search and long-term memory**.
+The assistant uses **Pinecone** as a vector database to support **semantic search and document retrieval**.
 Design references, style guides, prior conversations, and user preferences are embedded and retrieved using vector similarity search, enabling context-aware recommendations, consistency across long conversations and reduced hallucinations through grounded responses.

 ---